 It will help you in your online wine shopping journey!

 Ordering wine online doesn't have to be complicated or expensive but shipping wine to you can be both due to various state regulations.
-If you don't see your state listed as one to which we can ship wines, don't worry.
-We have a few other options for shipping wine to most other states.
-Give us a call or text, or email us and we'll work out the details.
+Feel free to order the wine you would like, and we will coordinate shipping your wine to you.
+We have several shipping options to most states.
+Give us a call or text, or email us for details.

 Local or visiting the El Dorado County area?
 Save shipping fees and pick up your wine!
 Order online and select Pick Up Wine option.